yoavram-lab/chuong_et_al/README.md

 3. train a neural network on the simulations you generated:
     'python infer_sbi_initial_beneficial.py -m WF -pd WF_presimulated_data_100000_reproduced.csv -pt WF_presimulated_theta_100000_reproduced.csv -g Chuong_116_gens.txt -s 42 -n reproduced'
     Once done, posterior should be at posteriors/posterior_reproduced.pkl
 4. Go to Empirical Analysis.ipynb, change the posterior's path and run the notebook.

+To review your trained network and simulations, you can go to 'Simulation Analysis.ipynb'.
+These simulations were generated from a narrow parameter range (detailed in the notebook).
+If you wish to validate your trained network on a different simulation set, you can simply generate other simulations by following step 2 above.

 For more information, you can contact Nadav Ben Nun (nadavbennun1@mail.tau.ac.il) or the Ram lab at Tel Aviv University.